 Upon receipt or notice of a report, the Title IX coordinator shall determine whether the allegations, if proven, would constitute prohibited conduct as defined by this policy.
-If so, the College District official shall immediately notify the parties to the complaint of the allegations and the formal and informal options for resolution of the complaint.
+If so, the Title IX coordinator shall promptly offer supportive measures to the complainant.
+The Title IX coordinator shall explain the process for filing a formal complaint and assess any request not to investigate.
+If the College District moves forward with the investigation, the Title IX coordinator shall immediately provide to the known parties to the complaint.